Hatton has 2-shot lead on hardest day at Bay Hill since ‘83

+He might have been happy to have survived, or that gravity that pulled the ball into the cup kept it from rolling another 8 feet, or that it gave him a two-shot lead over Rory McIlroy and Marc Leishman.

+“I don’t think anyone enjoyed that today,” he said with a laugh.
+“It was just ... it was just so hard.”

-Rory McIlroy was happy with his run of 13 straight pars, delighted to make his first birdie on the par-5 16th and not terribly bothered by a bogey on the final hole for a 73.
+McIlroy was happy with his run of 13 straight pars, delighted to make his first birdie on the par-5 16th and not terribly bothered by a bogey on the final hole for a 73.
 His goal was to survive, and he managed that.
-McIlroy joined another past champion, Marc Leishman (72) just two shots behind.

 Hatton had a wild ride at the end as temperatures felt like the mid-50s with the wind.
-He had one par over his final five holes — birdie-bogey-bogey-birdie — before thrusting his fist in the air when the final putt fell.
+He had one par over his final five holes — birdie-bogey-bogey-birdie — before his big birdie at the end.

-Max Homa played early — no advantage on this day with wind and cold air that felt more like the West Coast — and made double bogey on the 18th hole that ruined a tremendous round.
+Homa made the cut on the number and played early — no advantage on this day with wind and cold air that felt more like California during the West Coast Swing — and made double bogey on the 18th hole that ruined a tremendous round.
 He had to settle for 70.
 By the end of the day, it was the only score under par.

 The average score was 75.91, the highest for any round at Bay Hill since it was 76.29 in the second round in 1983.
 It was the highest round at Bay Hill after the cut since it was 78.84 in the final round of 1980.
 That also was the last time no one broke 70.